krmaxwell/krmaxwell.github.io/_posts/2015-05-07-tempfile-module.md

 ```
 try:
     fd, temp_path = tempfile.mkstemp(dir=my_dir)
+    os.close(fd)
+    os.remove(temp_path)
 except OSError:
     logging.error('Could not write file to %s' % my_dir)
-else:
-    os.close(fd)
-    os.remove(temp_path)
 ```

 Let's walk through this:
 - Wrapping everything in a `try/except` block lets us catch potential exceptions.
 - We assign the variables `fd` and `temp_path` to the tuple returned by the `mkstemp()` call.
 The `dir` parameter to that call allows us to specify the directory in which we want to test file creation.
+- Close the file descriptor for the open (temporary) file within our program so that the OS doesn't have stale handles hanging around.
+Then remove the file itself.
 - Watch out for [`OSError`](https://docs.python.org/2/library/exceptions.html#exceptions.OSError).
 This indicates that we **failed writing the file** to `my_dir` and need to fail gracefully somehow.
-- The `else` clause at the end of a `try/except` block executes when the `try` clause succeeded with no exceptions.
-- Close the file descriptor for the open (temporary) file within our program so that the OS doesn't have stale handles hanging around.
-- Remove the file itself.

 At this point, your program can proceed to write securely to `my_dir`.
 Of course, it should still watch for the error condition in #1 above, but you've avoided the cost of that first batch before the program realizes it had a problem.

-If you want to use the temporary file for something else (scratch space), you don't have to use the `else` clause as-is.
-But you still need to close the file descriptor and remove the path before your program exits.
+If you want to use the temporary file for something else (scratch space), you don't have to close the descriptor and remove the path right away.
+But you will still need to do all that before your program exits.

 ## [mkdtemp()](https://docs.python.org/2/library/tempfile.html#tempfile.mkdtemp)